Akshit-Gupta-2005/Appian-R3/README.md

 -  **Spell Checker** – Detect and correct spelling errors in typed text.
 -  **Text to Speech** – Convert text into natural-sounding speech.
 -  **Video Summarization** – Generate AI summaries of uploaded video content.

-### Use Cases:
-- Make static content accessible (documents, images, videos)
-- Assist users with reading or comprehension difficulties
-- Productivity boost through content summarization

----

-## Why This Matters

-Most websites today are not fully WCAG-compliant or inclusive.
-This project **acts as a real-time and on-demand accessibility layer**, ensuring **any content, from any website**, is usable and understandable by all users — regardless of their abilities.

----

-## Getting Started

-### Chrome Extension:
-1. Download the extension from - https://drive.google.com/uc?export=download&id=1T07Qo02ct654bOWOGK_r2ApDz0U3ulyZ
-2. Unzip the folder.
-3. Go to `chrome://extensions` and enable **Developer Mode**.
-4. Click **Load Unpacked** and select the `ReadEase_ext` folder.
-5. Pin the Extension for easy use

-### Web Platform is deployed at: https://read-ease-pro.vercel.app/